Nancy Cartwright: Early career

 While attending UCLA, which did not have a public speaking team, Cartwright continued training as a voice actress with Butler.
 She recalled, "every Sunday I'd take a 20-minute bus ride to his house in Beverly Hills for a one-hour lesson and be there for four hours ...
 They had four sons, they didn't have a daughter and I kind of fitted in as the baby of the family."
 Butler introduced her to many of the voice actors and directors at Hanna-Barbera.
 After she met the director Gordon Hunt, he asked her to audition for a recurring role as Gloria in Richie Rich.
 She received the part, and later worked with Hunt on several other projects.
 At the end of 1980, Cartwright signed with a talent agency and landed a lead role in a pilot for a sitcom called In Trouble.
 Cartwright described the show as "forgettable, but it jump-started my on-camera career".
 She graduated from UCLA in 1981 with a degree in theater.
 During the summer, Cartwright worked with Jonathan Winters as part of an improvisation troupe at Kenyon College in Gambier, Ohio.

-Returning to Los Angeles, Cartwright won the lead role in the television movie Marian Rose White.
+Returning to Los Angeles, Cartwright won the lead role in the television film Marian Rose White.
 Janet Maslin, a critic for The New York Times, described Cartwright as "a chubby, lumbering, slightly cross-eyed actress whose naturalness adds greatly to the film's impact".
 Cartwright replied by sending Maslin a letter insisting she was not cross-eyed, and included a photograph.
 Later, Cartwright auditioned for the role of Ethel, a girl who becomes trapped in a cartoon world in the third segment of Twilight Zone: The Movie.
 She met with director Joe Dante and later described him as "a total cartoon buff, and once he took a look at my resume and noticed Daws Butler's name on it, we were off and running, sharing anecdotes about Daws and animation.
 After about twenty minutes, he said, 'considering your background, I don't see how I could cast anyone but you in this part!'"
 It was her first role in a feature film.
 The segment was based on The Twilight Zone television series episode "It's a Good Life", which was later parodied in The Simpsons episode "Treehouse of Horror II" (1991).